bitwarden/passwordless-client-js/README.md

 // Register the token with the end-user's device. const { token, error } = await p.register(registerToken);
 ```

+## Advanced configuration

+When selfhosting, the `apiUrl` property in the constructor can be used to configure the URL for the Passwordless.dev server.

+For advanced usages, you can also configure the `origin` and the `rpid`.

 ## Build the library